solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 We will dig into the specifics of the MWA in a [later lesson](/content/courses/mobile/mwa-deep-dive), but it effectively opens a WebSocket between applications to facilitate communication.
 That way a separate app can provide the wallet app with the transaction to be signed and sent, and the wallet app can respond with appropriate status updates.

-#### Solana Mobile Use Cases
+### Mobile Use Cases with Solana

+Before development, it is important to understand the current landscape of Web3 mobile development to foresee potential blockers and opportunities.
 Here are a few examples of what Solana mobile development can unlock:

 **Mobile Banking and Trading (DeFi)**